Journal of Advanced Concrete Technology

 ・References

-Responsibility for the accuracy of bibliographic citations lies entirely with the authors.
+Responsibility for the accuracy of bibliographic citations lies entirely

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the Abstract must be given in full.
 Unpublished results and personal communications should not be in the reference list, but may be mentioned in the text.
 Citation of a reference as "in press" implies that the item has been accepted for publication.